 Postal Address • 1/38 Ferry Street, Seatoun, Wellington 6022, New Zealand.

 Profile • Brian began the broadcasting programme at Ara Institute of Canterbury, formally the Christchurch Polytechnic Institute of Technology, in 1983 and was the first Head of New Zealand Broadcasting School.
 He retired from his permanent position at the School in 2015 but maintains an ’emeritus’ role as Associate Researcher.
 Brian has a background in broadcasting, publishing and adult education.
 In education he has a particular interest in the theories and practices of capability learning, cooperative education, immersion learning and independent learning, all of which inform the Bachelor of Broadcasting Communications degree and the teaching practices of the School.
 He has written extensively in these areas.
 In broadcasting his interests include broadcasting policy and practise, digital broadcasting, public broadcasting, access and community broadcasting.
 He is a media consultant for a number of regional and national organisations.
-His current focus is researching the history of community access radio in Aotearoa/New Zealand for anticipated publication in 2018.
+His current focus is broadcasting legislation in Aotearoa/New Zealand.

 Education • PhD.
 Deakin University (2008), MA.
 University of Canterbury (1984), BCom.
 University of Canterbury (1979), Post Grad Dip in Ed.
 University of Auckland (1975), BA.
 University of Auckland (1967), Certified Imago Educator.
 Imago International (2010)